 I am not of course expecting the Armed Services to follow the pattern of independent schools in recruiting from China and Russia!
 There are naturally operational limits on how far the Armed Services want to globalise their manpower.
 However, there are distinct advantages in recruiting from a wider pool in the experience of independent schools.

 In my own school we are privileged to have a number of Nepalese pupils because of our proximity to a Gurkha garrison, and they represent one of 26 different nationalities in the school.
 This diversity means my British pupils are prepared from a young age for the modern world of work, which is increasingly globalised; they have an appreciation of different cultures and languages, and how to work in teams across national barriers.
-It is also noticeable that many international pupils come from a culture where education is very highly esteemed, where high aspirations and work ethic have something to teach us in the UK.
+It is also noticeable that many international pupils come from a culture where education is very highly esteemed, where high aspirations and a strong work ethic have something to teach us in the UK.
 Anecdotally I can also understand why the Gurkhas have been such a fixed part of our Armed Services for so long, given the tenacious way their sons and daughters work hard in class and compete ferociously on the games pitch.

 The biggest challenge for schools when embracing the benefits of globalism is to foster integration.
 The key to this is ensuring a mix of pupils from different countries.
 It is always a good question to ask on a boarding school visit as a prospective parent, what the mix of students is per year group.
 In the past, some parents have asked this with a rather parochial perspective, wanting to be reassured that the boarding house is full of similar children from similar backgrounds.
 I sense something of a change now, with a greater awareness of the positive opportunities offered by a more diverse international community of boarders, as long as no one country dominates.
 In my opinion, a school that is positive about the virtues of globalism but careful about its nationality make up and takes integration seriously offers the best mix.